Junbo345/Actinve_learning_Strong_Lensing/README.md

 ## Statement on LLM usage

 The R code in scripts and on the paper was written with the help of Chat-GPT4.
 It is used to generate code and debugging.
-Also, the paper is written with the help of Chat-GPT4, which was used to create ideas, help conduct data analysis, and fix grammar and logical errors.
+Also, the paper is written with the help of Chat-GPT4, which was used to create ideas, help conduct data analysis, generate references, and fix grammar and logical errors.
 The complete chat history is in other/llm_usage/usage.txt.